 Thrombophilias are a group of health conditions that increase a patient's chances of developing abnormal blood clots.
 If you have a form of thrombophilia, the professionals at Arizona Associates for Reproductive Health can provide options to help ensure a safe, complication-free pregnancy.
-To learn more about our expertise assisting patients with blood clotting during pregnancy, contact our Scottsdale, AZ, practice today and schedule your consultation.
+To learn more about our expertise assisting patients with blood clotting during pregnancy, contact our Phoenix, AZ, practice today and schedule your consultation.

 Blood clotting refers to the clumping of proteins that naturally occurs to stop bleeding after a cut or scrape.
 However, when the body makes too much or too little of certain proteins that form blood clots, this can lead to thrombophilia.
 Clotting disorders can be caused by genetic abnormalities or acquired through another medical condition.
 A relatively common condition, thrombophilias affect about 20 percent of Americans.

 Thrombophilia often occurs without symptoms until another health condition related to clotting arises.
 A thrombosis, or a blood clot that forms in a blood vessel and blocks the flow of blood, is often a first sign of thrombophilia.
 Two main types of thromboses are:

 Patients with thrombophilia can also suffer from an embolism, which is the sudden blocking of an artery.
 A pulmonary embolism (PE) occurs when a clot occurs in one or more arteries of the lung, and it is a very serious and potentially fatal condition.
 Signs of PE include chest pain, difficulty breathing, feeling anxious, fainting, coughing blood, and a fast or irregular heartbeat.